fudiwei/skit-extensions.js/README.md

 ## Features

--   Deliveries several common extras to some built-in objects.
+-   Deliveries several common extended methods to some built-in objects (The names of all APIs are based on `$` as prefix, no need to worry about forward compatibility with the ECMAScript standard).

 -   Independent modularity.